Body Pose

 | 10 | L_Foot | 21 | R_Wrist |

-The upper-body layout uses 14 joints (index 0–13).
-It is the full-body skeleton with lower-limb joints removed, then reindexed compactly.
+The upper-body topic publishes 14 joints (index 0–13), extracted from the 22-joint full-body skeleton and reindexed compactly.
 It is not the first 14 entries of the 22-joint layout.

 | Index | Name | 22-index | Index | Name | 22-index |